rulewis/journey-optimizer.en/help/using/push-configuration.md

 1. Click **[!UICONTROL Save]**.
 Your schema is now created and can be used in an **[!UICONTROL Event schema]**.

-You then need to set up an **[!UICONTROL Event schema]** where you will set the custom action which you will need to enter in your mobile app to trigger your push notification.
+You then need to set up an **[!UICONTROL Event schema]** where you will set the event which you will need to enter in your mobile app to trigger your push notification.

 1. From the left menu of the home page, click the **[!UICONTROL Admin]** icon, then click **[!UICONTROL Manage]** from the **[!UICONTROL Events]** card to create your new **[!UICONTROL Event schema]**.